lutraconsulting/input-docs/www/pages/settingup_forms_cascade.md

 ## QGIS

-To set up a the cascde form:
+To set up a the cascade form:

   - Download and open [this example project](https://public.cloudmergin.com/projects/documentation/form_setup/tree) in QGIS
   - From the layer panel, right-click on **survey** layer and select **Properties**